laries2/smartscores/README.md

 With more time, the following features could be added:

 1. **User Authentication**: Proper login system with password hashing for judges and admins
-2. **Multiple Events**: Support for multiple events with separate scoreboards
-3. **Advanced Scoring**: Support for different scoring criteria and weighting
-4. **Real-time Updates**: WebSockets for instant scoreboard updates without page refresh
+2. **Real-time Updates**: WebSockets for instant scoreboard updates without page refresh
-5. **Participant Management**: Admin interface for adding/editing participants
+3. **Participant Management**: Admin interface for adding/editing participants
-6. **Export Functionality**: Export results to CSV or PDF
-7. **Audit Log**: Track all scoring changes for accountability
-8. **Responsive Design Improvements**: Better mobile experience
+4. **Responsive Design Improvements**: Better mobile experience
-9. **Customizable Themes**: Allow customization of colors and branding
-10. **API**: RESTful API for integration with other systems
+5. **API**: RESTful API for integration with other systems

-## Assumptions Made

-- For simplicity, no authentication is implemented (as per requirements)
-- Participants are pre-registered in the database
-- Each judge can only assign one score per participant
-- Scores are on a scale of 1-100
-- The scoreboard is sorted by total points in descending order